rewong03/xtract-container-service/README.md

 3. Start the application with root privelages:

         sudo flask run

-4. In a second terminal, start the Celery worker:

-        celery -A container_handler.celery_app worker --pool=gevent --concurrency=YOUR_MAX_THREADS

 5. Ensure the Docker daemon is running using `sudo dockerd` for Ubuntu or starting Docker Desktop for Mac.